Escape to Northumberland County

 For a sweet little road trip

-Anyone who has ever taken a road trip along the 401-highway corridor between Toronto to Cornwall knows just how many beautiful spots there are to stop on the way.
+Anyone who has ever taken a road trip along the 401-highway corridor between Toronto and Cornwall knows how many beautiful spots there are to stop on the way.
 The lake provides travellers with fantastic scenery, unique locations for a picnic, and beaches to frolic in.
 There are so many cute small towns & small cities dotted along the lake with so much to offer and pull-offs to relax at; that you can make this drive into a complete vacation.

 Northumberland County Gems